 - provide trainers with background information to enhance their delivery of the training

-- foster an ongoing relationship between trainers and Alberta Environment and Parks to improve the training course and to provide trainers with new information
+- foster an ongoing relationship between trainers and the Alberta government to improve the training course and to provide trainers with new information

 - provide additional information to trainers, such as